 The rings, trails and fields are open for your hacking pleasure ONLY when the footing is firm enough... please use mowed paths only in every field and be considerate and do not damage the footing.
 Trailer parking is in the gravel parking area near the rings, accessed through the main entrance.
 Please remove all your hay and manure when you go, as we share this area with other activities.

-ATHLETIC FIELDS ACTIVITIES: Spring season has begun for baseball, soccer, lacrosse and rugby on the 4 athletic fields at Pipestave HIll.
-The WNRDC has created a calendar/chart (CLICK HERE) of these activities to help you determine when activities are occurring.
-It will be updated as more information is available.
+ATHLETIC FIELDS ACTIVITIES: All is quiet right now for baseball, soccer, lacrosse and rugby on the 4 athletic fields at Pipestave HIll.
+The WNRDC has created a calendar/chart (CLICK HERE for 2013 calendar as an example, 2014 calendar to be posted as soon as available) of these activities to help you determine when activities are occurring.

 MILL POND AREA: Please WALK only near the pond and roadways leading to and from the pond.
 This area is too congested for any other gait and there are many families with young children and dogs there that are not familiar with horses.
 Horses are no longer allowed to wade near the dock area.
 There is a separate area beyond the telephone poles.

 The West Newbury Open Space Committee (click here) now has their own website.
 This is a real bonus for equestrians as there are descriptions of all the trails on town-owned and otherwise preserved land, including some maps.
 Check it out!

 THE MISSION OF THE WEST NEWBURY RIDING & DRIVING CLUB